|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 4: Dalhousie

-In the morning we drive towards the Footsteps of the Himalaya crossing the western end of Dhauladhar Range of Himalayas arriving at the old British hill- station of Dalhousie, situated at 6600ft (2012 m).
+In the morning we drive towards the Footsteps of the Himalaya, crossing the western end of Dhauladhar Range of Himalayas, arriving at the old British hill station of Dalhousie, situated at 6600ft (2012 m).
 Named after Lord Dalhousie (a British Governor- General of India), the town was first explored by the British General Napier (the Chief Engineer in the Punjab) during a hunting trip in 1853AD.
 It was later converted into a cantonment and sanatorium.
-Overnight in Dalhousie.

 Day 5: Chiminu Village - Himalayan Home Stay

-Today we drive to Chiminu Village along the Saal River before reaching the trailhead for our home stay at the Himalayan Orchard Huts.
+Today we drive to Chiminu village along the Saal River before reaching the trailhead for our home stay at the Himalayan Orchard Huts.
 This will be our base of exploration for the next three nights as we stay with a local family on their organic farm.
-Overnight at Himalayan Orchard Huts.

 After breakfast, we begin our day trek with picnic lunch.
 Total hiking time today will be 4-6 hrs of moderate hiking.
-For those who would prefer a shorter hike there is an option to be transferred by car back to the trailhead and to return to the Himalayan Orchard Hut.
-Overnight at Himalayan Orchard Huts.
+For those who would prefer a shorter hike there is an option to be transferred by car back to the trailhead and to return to Himalayan Orchard Huts.

 Day 8: To Dharamsala

-Today we say good-bye to our host family and journey to Dharamsala, the Tibetan Capital in exile since 1959 and home of His Holiness, the Dalai Lama.
+Today we say goodbye to our host family and journey to Dharamsala, the Tibetan capital in exile since 1959 and home of His Holiness, the Dalai Lama.
 Dharamsala sits at an elevation of 6831 feet (2082 m).
-Overnight in Mcleod Ganj, a suburb of Dharamsala.

 Day 9: Dalai Lama's Monastery, Dharamsala

 Today is a full day of sightseeing around McLeod Ganj.
-Sights include a visit to the Dalai Lama's Monastery and glimpses of his Holiness's house from outside.
+Sights include a visit to the Dalai Lama's Monastery and glimpses of His Holiness' house from outside.
 The area is home to many Tibetan exiles and we will have time to visit some of the many shops selling Tibetan crafts.
-Overnight in Mcleod Ganj, a suburb of Dharamsala.

 Day 10: To Naggar; Naggar Castle